The-R4V3N/Python_projects/README.md

 ## Glad to see you here

-Welcome to my GitHub page, where you'll find a collection of my Python projects that I've been working on.
-From simple scripts to more complex applications, I've put my skills in Python to the test and have created a variety of projects that showcase my abilities.
-Whether you're a fellow developer looking for inspiration or a beginner looking to learn more about Python, I hope you'll find something here that interests you.
+Welcome to my GitHub page, where you'll find a collection of my Python projects that I've been working on.<br>

+From simple scripts to more complex applications, I've put my skills in Python to the test and have created a variety of projects that showcase my abilities.<br>

+Whether you're a fellow developer looking for inspiration or a beginner looking to learn more about Python, I hope you'll find something here that interests you.<br>

 Check out the projects and feel free to reach out if you have any questions or feedback.
 Happy coding!

 - 👨‍💻 All about me is at [My Website](https://www.oliver-joisten.se/)